thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 We'll know this project has been successfully completed when:

-- We have published a basic Open Data Plan document for each City Department at plans.opendata.rocks
 - We can measure how many of the City's Key Performance Indicators can be sourced from raw, structured data
+- We have published our findings publicly and in dataset format
 - We have completed our project deliverables, including progress and final reports

 Deliverables